|Michael Fried||Overall Score:3||Price:2.5||Selection:2.5||Customer Service:4||Pros||Cons||Other Recommended Retailers|

 When it comes to other diamond jewelry like stud earrings or tennis bracelets, Amazon is an interesting option.
 Amazon really shines when it comes to non-diamond jewelry like like cufflinks.
 But when it comes to engagement rings, I’d look elsewhere.

 Your engagement ring is a special purchase—one that will last a lifetime.
-Ensuring you get your ring from a X. There are several reasons why you shouldn’t buy an engagement ring on Amazon.
-TUNE UP.
+Ensuring you buy a high-quality ring from a trustworthy vendor is important when it comes to such a big purchase.

-You can’t be sure about the source of the diamond: There are multiple jewelers on Amazon, so it’s hard to know the source of the diamond (i.e. if a diamond is conflict-free).
-Unlike other online jewelry distributors, Amazon does not sell diamonds themselves.
-Instead, individual sellers use Amazon as a platform to reach shoppers by listing their goods there.
+There are multiple jewelers on Amazon, so it’s hard to know the source of the diamond (i.e. if a diamond is conflict-free).
+Unlike online vendors like Blue Nile and James Allen, Amazon doesn’t sell the diamonds directly themselves.
+Anyone can be a vendor on Amazon and sell “diamonds.”

-Shipping and returns can be tricky: Unlike reputable diamond vendors like James Allen and Blue Nile who offer free returns, it’s uncertain what you’re buying into on Amazon.
+Unlike reputable diamond vendors like James Allen and Blue Nile who offer free returns, it’s uncertain what you’re buying into on Amazon.
 Return policies depend on the individual seller and the type of product.
 Some vendors might not allow you to return the ring if it’s not what you want.
-The shipping time and security (HONE) also depends on the seller.
+The expected shipping time and security of your package also depends on the seller.

-You’re better off going with a trustworthy online vendor for your engagement ring, like James Allen or Blue Nile.
-They specialize in engagement rings, have excellent shipping and return policies, and you’ll get the best price on the market.
+Overall, you’re better off going with a trustworthy online vendor for your engagement ring, like James Allen or Blue Nile.
+They specialize in engagement rings, have excellent shipping and return policies, and you’ll get the best price in the market.
 Even if you have a smaller budget for your engagement ring, you can find a stunning choice with Blue Nile or James Allen.
-We can even give you help for your search.
+We even offer you help for your search.

 Most consumers looking for a diamond are buying an engagement ring.
 The first issue we face is the Amazon business model trying to work for diamond rings.
 Amazon’s business model works really well when you are selling a product that is easily duplicated.
 I just looked at my previous orders on Amazon and they all fall in that category: Lightbulbs, a sous vide cooker, a cell phone case and exercise gloves.
 Thousands of people can order the same product and the same supplier just pulls them out of their warehouse to ship.